This page is designed to help answer registration questions.

 As a graduate student (Master's and Doctoral), regardless of how many courses being taken in a given semester (including none), you are required to confirm your graduate student status by registering for general registration CRNs for the Fall and Winter semesters.
 Thesis students, along with any students taking summer courses, must also register for a Summer semester general registration CRN.
 Such registration is vital for maintaining eligibility for funding, processing leaves of absence, maintaining insurance, and maintaining access to library and campus resources, including the Education Building during off-hours.
 For example, doctoral students who have completed their course work and are working on their research/thesis must register for these CRNs to confirm their status as Full-Time Graduate Students.

 These CRNs are subject to change and all students should be aware that they are responsible for checking Graduate and Postdoctoral Studies' Registration page for these numbers, along with the precise dates for registration and other pertinent information.
-If you do not register by the deadline (August 14th for the 2012-13 academic year) you will be charged a late fee.
+If you do not register by the deadline of August 14th of the year in question, you will be charged a late fee.

 What is my status if I'm moving from a Bachelor's to a Masters or a Masters to a PhD this Year?

 If you are graduating from a program at McGill this year and will be starting a new graduate program in the Fall, your status is that of a newly-admitted student, since you were newly admitted to your Master's or Doctoral program, even if you've been at McGill for the past two years (or longer).
 As such, it is imperative that you respect the registration dates as indicated by GPS and not register for any courses or confirm your graduate student status until the 10th of July to avoid problems with your student account or the processing of your application.